dauptaia/nobvisual/README.md

 ![example](nobvisual.png)

 *Example of nobvisual on a folder structure.
 Three subfolders show a similar content.
 Yellow circles are binary files, blue are ASCII files*.

-This last example is for a nested object build on a folder structure, but nob visual outpout can be run on various nested objects, particularly or JSON or YAML contents.
+This last example is for a nested object build on a folder structure, but nob visual output can be run on various nested objects, particularly or JSON or YAML contents.

 ## Installation